- Phone number

 How I work:

 Therapy is a much used term, but it is often unclear what the process actually entails.
 Much of it depends on the therapist’s way of working.
-I am an integrative therapist, which means that I weave elements of the three main therapeutic schools of thought together, to offer each client the most appropriate therapy for them.
-My foundation is drawn from the person-centred approach and rests on the belief that the most important element of successful therapy is the relationship between the client and the therapist.
+I am a relational, integrative therapist, drawing on different approaches to offer each client the most appropriate therapy for them.
+My foundation is attachment theory and the person-centred approach, and it rests on the belief that the most important element of successful therapy is the relationship between the client and the therapist.
 This is based on empathy, lack of judgement and authenticity.

 With the right therapeutic relationship, the client feels able to trust and thus, to reveal elements of themself that they may never have exposed before.
 This often brings immense relief for the client.
 With the therapist’s non-judgemental acceptance of the client’s “whole self”, clients learn to accept themself and to integrate all parts of themselves.
-Thus, the client can move more easily through life treating themselves with compassion and self-acceptance.
+Thus, the client can move more easily through life treating themselves with compassion and self-acceptance and experiencing that from others.

-I offer 50 minutes sessions on a regular basis and I work with the following issues
+I offer 50 minute sessions on a regular basis.

 My first session